mgreiler/se-unlocked-website/src/posts/episode-4-leif-singer.md

 </div>
 <div class="col-8 guest-about">
 <b>About Leif Singer</b><br/>
-In this episode, I talk to Leif Singer, an engineer at the fully remote company Automattic.
+Leif Singer, is an engineer at the fully remote company Automattic.
 Automattic is the company behind WordPress, a famous and powerful content management system with an estimated 75 Million user base.
 </div>
 </div>